by Nirmala Sivakumar, CCS, CDIP

 All changes are effective for discharges on or after October 1st, 2018.

 The FY2019 CM/PCS Code changes have begun — are you prepared?

 Libman Education’s FY 2019 Coding Updates courses contain detailed explanations of critical FY 2019 changes to the ICD-10-CM and ICD-10-PCS codes and guidelines.
 Learn what the changes mean and how to apply them.
 Learn more here.

 Nirmala Sivakumar, CDIP, CCS

-Nirmala Sivakumar is an experienced health information management professional with expertise in IRF PPS coding.
-She has created and presented many webinars and workshops on IRF coding and clinical documentation for rehab physicians, coders and PPS coordinators.
-She has trained and mentored coders.
-She also has experience in conducting coding audits and writing reports.
-She enjoys sharing her expertise and knowledge and has a desire to help coders overcome the challenge of IRF coding.
+Nirmala Sivakumar is an IRF Coding Educator based in PA.
+She has created and presented many webinars and workshops on IRF coding and improving clinical documentation.
+She has trained and mentored many rehab coders.
+She also has experience in conducting coding audits.
+She enjoys sharing her expertise and knowledge and has a desire to help coders and PPS Coordinators overcome the challenges of IRF PPS coding.

 She has held previous positions as Health Information Management Supervisor for one of HealthSouth’s (Encompass) acute inpatient rehab hospital and as a HIM Coding Consultant at Uniform Data Systems for Medical Rehabilitation.
 She can be reached at [email protected] or visit www.irfcodingexplained.com